TheMatiaz0/NoteNough-Web/README.md

 Once setup is complete, open your browser and visit: http://localhost:8080

-Tada! 🎉 The website should be working locally for you.
+Tada! 🎉 The website should be working locally!

-It starts with Guest Mode, so you can either add notes locally (through Cookies) or register an account and add notes to your PostgreSQL database.
+It starts with Guest Mode, so you can either add notes locally (through Cookies) or sign up and add notes to database.

 ## 🛢️ Database Access
 The project includes **PostgreSQL** as the main database and **pgAdmin** as a database management tool.